 In some thyroid diseases, the proportions of T3 and T4 in the blood change and can provide diagnostic information.
 A pattern of increased T3 vs T4 is characteristic of Graves’ disease.
 On the other hand, medications like steroids and amiodarone, and severe illness can decrease the amount of thyroid hormone the body converts from T4 to T3 (active form) resulting in a lower proportion of T3.

-Measurement of Free T3 is possible, but is often not reliable and therefore may not be helpful.
+Measurement of Free T3 is possible but is often not reliable and therefore may not be helpful.

 What is a normal thyroid (hormone) level?

-TSH normal values are 0.5 to 5.0 mIU/L. Pregnancy, a history of thyroid cancer, history of pituitary gland disease, and older age are some situations when TSH is optimally maintained in different range as guided by an endocrinologist.
+TSH normal values are 0.5 to 5.0 mIU/L. Pregnancy, a history of thyroid cancer, history of pituitary gland disease, and older age are some situations when TSH is optimally maintained in a different range as guided by an endocrinologist.